religiosa1/DockerDecoderStream/README.md

 response.body?.pipeTo(dockerStreamDecoder.writable)
   .catch(err => console.error("Error piping body:", err));

-// mixDownReaders helper provides an async iterator to get all of the chunks from multiple ReadableStreams for await (const [type, value] of mixDownReaders({ stdout, stderr })) {
+// `mixDownReaders` provides an async iterator to get all of the chunks from multiple ReadableStreams for await (const [type, value] of mixDownReaders({ stdout, stderr })) {
   if (type === "stdout") { //< Type will match the name in the object provided in arguments
     console.log("here's your stdout value", value);